-What investments were included under "other", what was their purpose and were there any minimum environmental or social safeguards?
+What investments were included under "not sustainable", what was their purpose and were there any minimum environmental or social safeguards?

-#2 Other includes cash, which was treated as neutral for sustainability purposes.
+#2 Not sustainable includes investments that were treated as neutral for sustainability purposes, which was cash.

-Minimum safeguards were applied where relevant to investments and derivatives by restricting (as appropriate) investments in counterparties where there were ownership links or exposure to higher risk countries (for the purpose of money laundering, terrorist financing, bribery, corruption, tax evasion and sanctions risks).
+Minimum safeguards were applied where relevant to investments by restricting (as appropriate) investments in counterparties where there were ownership links or exposure to higher risk countries (for the purpose of money laundering, terrorist financing, bribery, corruption, tax evasion and sanctions risks).
 A firm-wide risk assessment considers the risk rating of each jurisdiction; which includes reference to a number of public statements, indices and world governance indicators issued by the UN, the European Union, the UK Government, the Financial Action Task Force and several Non-Government Organisations (NGOs), such as Transparency International and the Basel Committee.